ukorvl/booksAbstracts/Programming/Code complete.md

 Do not include too much data to one class.
 Orient yourself to 7-10 data objects in one class.
 If there is too much data divide this class.

 Child class must be just more specific version of parent class.
+In a nutshell child must be kind of parent.
+You should have an ability to say: 'child is parent'.
 Parent class determines all its inheritors, so it's radically important to design parent class very precisely.
 If child don't fit very well, it's better to remake parent or if it is not possible not to use inheritance at all.

 Remember Barb Liscov principle - all parent methods should exist in children classes and be invocable without any differences.